herman-hellenes/herman-hellenes.github.io/undone_posts/2017-08-28-Classification-Measure-Performance.md

 comments: true
 ---

-Hey there you beautiful ladies and gentlemen, señoras y señores, damen und herren, 女士们(們) 先生们(們 !
+Hey there !
 Hope everything is going well you.

+How do you measure how good your model is?
+This might seem like a simple question, however it is quite intricate.
+This is one of the most important thing to get right doing Data Science.
+As in all other sciences, running experiments and measuring the results in an unbiased way, is really the core of it all.
+For those of you having a background in science, you sure know how much effort is put into these steps in the lab.
+It is the same thing here!

-In this post, I will write a bit about the how we measure the performance of classification models.
-We will concentrate on binary classification.
+In this post, we will look into measuring the performance of classification models.
+Binary classification models to be precise.
+Such models are rather intuitive, as well as they are very suited to problems you will face in both business and academia.
 We will look at the themes of

 * Confusion Matrix
 * Important ratios from the confusion matrix, and how the threshold impacts them and the volumes.